aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 ### 405 Method Not Allowed

 A request method is not supported for the requested resource; for example, a GET request on a form which requires data to be presented via POST, or a PUT request on a read-only resource.

+### 406 Not Acceptable

+The requested resource is capable of generating only content not acceptable according to the Accept headers sent in the request.